 What makes Korean desserts iconic from others?
 More than 30 recipes are waiting to tell you the truth.
 Are you curious?

-Korean culture has more and more thrived over the world.
-Not only Hallyu (Korean Wave), the idols- attractive singers on big stages, but their cuisine has also contributed significantly to the diversity of Asian sweet world.
+Korean culture has thrived more and more around the world.
+Not only Hallyu (Korean Wave), the idols on big stages, but their desserts have also contributed significantly to the diversity of Asian sweet world.
 Don’t believe me?
 Keep on reading to find out for yourself!

-Korean desserts are renowned for their distinct taste and vibrant appearance.
+Korean sweets are renowned for their distinct taste and vibrant appearance.
 Moreover, they come in different flavors, from gloriously sweet to intriguingly sour or savory, each with its elegance.

 They are so simple but skillfully executed, astonishing everyone on many levels.
 Soon you feel unsure where to begin.
 Don’t worry, and I got you covered!
-I am setting down a list of all the top Korean desserts, which are easier to make at home than you think.
+I am setting down a list of all the top Korean sweet delights, which are easier to make at home than you think.

-Let’s savor the culinary delights to the whole Korean!
+Let’s savor the culinary delights of the whole Korean!

 Table of Contents

-End up your party menu with yummy Korean desserts.
+End up your party menu with yummy sweet treats from Korean cuisine.
 It’s an appealing way to finish a memorable day, take all stresses and strains away.
 You will be surprised at how stunning and luscious they are!
 Let’s scroll down right now!

 - Red Bean Rice Cake